Does Going to the Dentist Make You Gag?

 Everyone has a gag reflex aka pharyngeal reflex or laryngeal spasm.
 It is when the back of your throat contracts when triggered by something touching the roof of your mouth, the back of your tongue or throat, or near your tonsils.
 As with anything, some people are more sensitive than others and there are conditions that can aggravate it…one of them being stress/panic/anxiety.

 For some patients, it is a physical reaction to being touched in the mouth.
 For others it is psychological or a combination of both.
 For some, the apprehension about getting into the dentist’s chair is enough to do it.
+It is very difficult to maneuver to take x-rays inside the mouth.
 It is uncomfortable, embarrassing, and annoying but by all means not a reason to avoid going to the dentist.

 Your gag reflex is one of the body’s defense mechanisms designed to keep foreign objects from entering your throat and blocking your airway, causing you to choke.
 It is this reflex that makes it difficult for some people to swallow pills.